Recovery statistics are very good for people who receive proper treatment.

 - Communicate steps for management, self-care and the importance of follow-up care.

-Generally, once it's determined that a diseased heart valve needs treatment, the available choices are valve repair or valve replacement:
+Generally, once it's determined that a diseased heart valve needs treatment, the available choices are valve repair or replacement:

 Understanding your heart valve problem: Which solution may be right for you?